 I don’t really like travelling solo that much

 A love of solo travel seems to go hand-in-hand with being a travel blogger, but most of the time I prefer travelling with someone else.
 I’ve done solo trips – like six weeks in New Zealand.
 But although I arrived as a solo traveller, I only spent a couple of days alone and ended up travelling with an American girl I met on the first day.
 Sometimes it helps to have someone there to push you – to keep you going if you’re exhausted and tempted to crash out with room service.
 And although being able to do exactly what you want is a bonus of solo travel, travelling with someone else means you’re exposed to their interests.
 You can always go off and do your own thing, but you might find out that that cheesy tourist attraction you’d never have visited on your own turns out to be one of the best memories of the trip.

 I’m a picky eater

 Picking up skewers of unknown meat and a bowl of mysterious stew might be some people’s ideas of food heaven, but street food scares me.
 The deep fried spiders and rat on a stick I saw in Cambodia probably didn’t help.
-It’s not that I don’t like food or will am one of those people who go abroad and won’t eat anything but Western food, it’s just that I like to know what I’m eating and how it’s been prepared.
+It’s not that I don’t like food or am one of those people that won’t eat anything but Western food whenever I go abroad, it’s just that I like to know what I’m eating and how it’s been prepared.
 I do have some digestive problems that mean I have to be a bit more careful of what I eat than most people, and having recently had to give up gluten and dairy for a while it’s a major challenge eating out at the moment.
 This is why I’m a big fan of apartment rentals, so I can prepare some of my own meals and get to indulge my fondness for exploring foreign supermarkets.